non-npc/Python_Pygame_PyOpenGL/readme.md

 ## Usage

-Run the script using Python:
+Run the scripts using Python:

 ```
 python cube.py
+or
+python torus.py
+or
+python pyramid.py
 ```

 ## Controls